 Advanced Premium Tax Credits are tax breaks designed to lower the monthly premium payment you make to your health insurance company.
 Households with an income within 100-400% of the Federal Poverty Level may qualify.
 Premium Tax Credits are also called "tax subsidies."

-The Affordable Care Act is a healthcare reform bill from 2010 aimed at reducing the amount of uninsured Americans by making coverage more affordable.
-Also known as The Patient Protection and Affordable Care Act, the ACA requires insurance companies to cover preventive care and other essential health benefits.
+The Affordable Care Act (ACA) is healthcare reform to reduce the number of uninsured Americans by making coverage more affordable.
+Also known as The Patient Protection and Affordable Care Act, the ACA also requires insurance companies to cover preventive care and other essential health benefits.
 Also known as "Obamacare."

 The allowed amount is the maximum amount your health insurance provider will cover for care.
 You may have to pay the difference if your healthcare provider charges more than your plan's allowed amount.

 The Annual Enrollment Period (AEP), also known as the Medicare Open Enrollment Period, allows you can enroll, change or drop a plan.
-The AEP is from October 15 to December 7 every year.
-Changes made during AEP take effect January 1 of the following year.
+The period takes place from October 15 through December 7 each year; changes take effect January 1 of the following year.